-It’s every student’s dream: getting all the money you need to cover school expenses for a year—in one scholarship—and for free!
-It’s rare, but this could be you if you’re lucky enough to get a full-ride scholarship
+It’s every student’s dream: getting all the money you need to cover school expenses for a year—in one scholarship!
+It’s rare, but this could be you if you’re lucky enough to get a full-ride scholarship.

 What’s a full-ride scholarship?